Maikxx/weekly-nerd-1819/articles/TYPESCRIPT.md

 While I am a firm pro-TypeScript user, I can see for some applications where it might not be necessary, let's say you only have about 50 lines of code, you will probably be done debugging that error way earlier than when you had setup TypeScript and started to write code then.

-For cases, which are well beyong the scope of 50 lines of code ([this is a nice example](https://github.com/Maikxx/360-wallscope), as well as [this](https://github.com/Maikxx/jiskefet) if you want to take a look.
-Shameless plugs), you will definately want to use TypeScript.
+For cases, which are well beyond the scope of 50 lines of code ([this is a nice example](https://github.com/Maikxx/360-wallscope), as well as [this](https://github.com/Maikxx/jiskefet) if you want to take a look.
+Shameless plugs), you will definitely want to use TypeScript.

 I'll show you a little example which probably would cause you to start writing console logs everywhere, were you not to use TypeScript.
 It might be a stupid example, but oh well.